vigneshiamvk/CubeSlide/README.md

 # How to play?

-Download the CubeSlide.app file from the Executables folder.
+Download the CubeSlide.zip file from the Executables folder.
+Extract the file.
 Run the application and enjoy! :)

 # Going through the source files